 Clinical Supervision for Counselors

-Ericka Martin is our on-site clinical supervisor.
-Her role as supervisor is to help improve skills, build self-awareness, increase objectivity, offer support and encouragement, and help counselors master the necessary skills of an effective practitioner.
+Ericka Martin and Lyndsey Young are our on-site clinical supervisors.
+A supervisor’s role is to help counselors improve skills, build self-awareness, increase objectivity, offer support and encouragement, and help counselors master the necessary skills of an effective practitioner.
 This is accomplished by providing a safe, open, and honest environment in order to explore and learn about oneself as a clinician.

 Supervision, like counseling, has both benefits and risks.
 The benefits include personal and professional growth, increased comfort and skills in counseling, improved case conceptualization abilities, and stronger ethical and legal understanding.
 The risks include experiencing discomfort due to tension, challenge, anxiety & frustration stemming from new stressful experiences, evaluative feedback and or differing opinions regarding strategies and interventions.
 Such experiences are normal and part of the growth process.

-- National Supervisory Credential: Approved Clinical Supervisor (ACS): ACS02120
+- Both supervisors have obtained the National Supervisory Credential: Approved Clinical Supervisor (ACS)

 - 30 Clock Hours Clinical Supervision Training